Student Environmental Education & Discovery (SEED)

 DESIGN, BUILD, MAINTENANCE

 The current space requires a thorough and careful removal of existing natural debris, grading work, and landscape design.
-Additionally, upgrades to irrigation, plumbing, and electrical are necessary to support the Rain Garden, Water Pump and Dry Stream Bed, as well as the Outdoor Classroom.
+Additionally, upgrades to irrigation, plumbing, and electrical are necessary to support the Rain Garden, Water Pump and Dry Stream Bed, as well as the Pavilion.
 Signage for visitor benefit and educational purposes will be posted throughout the space.
 Paneling to protect the historic walls provide exhibit space displaying children’s creative work.
 Fencing and screening provide safety from work areas and privacy for neighbors.

 With the outdoor classroom, new educational materials such as microscopes, magnifying glasses, binoculars, nets, water quality testing kits, bug viewers, naturalist manipulative materials and the like fill the storage closets ready for use during programming.